Gabo Island: Gabo Island Lighthouse

 Gabo Island is well known for its historic lighthouse.
 This lighthouse, Australia's second tallest, was completed in 1862 and made from pink granite quarried from the island itself.
 The focal plane of the light is situated at 55 m above sea level, the characteristic is a group of three flashes that occurs every twenty seconds.
 A keeper's house is occupied by a caretaker; another building may be rented for overnight stays.

 Climate

 Gabo Island has a moderate oceanic climate (Cfb) with mild summers and cool winters and rainfall spread throughout the year.
-The island features 60.8 clear days annually, higher than Melbourne's 48.6 days.
+The island features 60.8 clear days annually, higher than Melbourne's 48.6 days, mainly due to the foehn effect that is experienced in the eastern seaboard.
+Due to a strong foehn effect, the island registered a high of 32.1 °C on 19 September 2023.

 Birds

 The island is home to the world's second largest colony of little penguins.

 Gabo and nearby Tullaberga Island have been identified by BirdLife International as an Important Bird Area because of the numbers of breeding penguins (up to 21,000 pairs) and white-faced storm petrels (up to 20,000 pairs).

 Concern of predation of native birds and animals led to a successful feral cat eradication program on the island between 1987 and 1991.